 The Foreign Subsidy Regulation (FSR)

-The FSR contains the main substantial and procedural rules on tackling distortive foreign subsidies on the internal market.
+The Foreign Subsidies Regulation (FSR) contains the main substantial and procedural rules on tackling distortive foreign subsidies on the internal market.

-On 12 July 2023, the FSR will start to apply.
+On 12 January 2023, the FSR entered into force and it applies since 12 July 2023.
 As of this date the Commission can start ex officio investigations.
-On 12 October 2023, the notification obligation for concentrations and public procurement above certain thresholds starts to apply.
+Since 12 October 2023, the notification obligation for concentrations and public procurement above certain thresholds applies.

-On 10 July 2023, the Commission adopted the Implementing Regulation (EU) 2023/1441 (see the press release) laying down the procedures for notifying, and content of, notifications of concentrations and public procurement bids, rules for calculating time limits, procedural rules on preliminary reviews and in-depth investigations in cases of suspected distortive foreign subsidies.
-For more information on the implementing Regulation, see here.
+On 10 July 2023, the Commission adopted the Implementing Regulation (EU) 2023/1441 (see the press release) laying down the procedures for notifying and content of notifications of concentrations and public procurement bids, rules for calculating time limits, and procedural rules on preliminary reviews and in-depth investigations in cases of suspected distortive foreign subsidies.
+For more information on the Implementing Regulation, see here.

 White paper on foreign subsidies